Guardianship Practice

 Who We Are

 Our guardianship lawyers have experience and perspective from all angles of a guardianship case.
-Our attorneys include Hon.
-Edward P. Borrelli, who brings his knowledge and many years of experience in the Guardianship Part of the Supreme Court, in which he handled all 5 counties in the 9th Judicial District (Westchester, Putnam, Dutchess, Orange and Rockland); Gail M. Boggio, who is also a Certified Public Accountant and has been appointed by the Appellate Division, Second Department, as Court Examiner in Article 81 guardianship proceedings in Westchester County; and Michael S. Kutzin, who has many years of experience in litigating guardianships and estates and trust matters.
+Our attorneys include Gail M. Boggio, who is also a Certified Public Accountant and has been appointed by the Appellate Division, Second Department, as Court Examiner in Article 81 guardianship proceedings in Westchester County; and Michael S. Kutzin, who has many years of experience in litigating guardianships and estates and trust matters.
 Our Trusts & Estates group also brings vital expertise in Estate Planning, Surrogate’s Court Litigation and Medicaid Planning, as needed in any guardianship proceeding.

 What We Do